 Your optometrist at Lynne Fernandes Optometrists will create a bespoke plan for monitoring your risk with the best tests, and a programmed regularity.
-We call this EyeSense and has been created by one of our directors: Gerard Fernandes who has the highest (dipGlauc) qualifications and 15 years experience as a Glaucoma Specialist Optometrist at Bristol Eye Hospital.
+We call this EyeSense and has been created by one of our directors: Gerard Fernandes, who has the highest (dipGlauc) qualifications and 15 years experience as a Glaucoma Specialist Optometrist at Bristol Eye Hospital.

 EyeSense for Glaucoma Suspects or Ocular Hypertention?

 You may just have a family history, perhaps a parent or a sibling with glaucoma and wan the best possible chance of minimizing risk.
-Or you may currently be monitored at an eye hospital by varying technicians or optometrists with varying experience.
-Even if you are treated for glaucoma at an eye hospital you will benefit from a safety net of regular reviews with an optometrist who you get to know and trust
+Or you may currently be monitored at an eye hospital by technicians or optometrists with varying experience.
+Even if you are treated for glaucoma at an eye hospital you will benefit from the safety net of regular reviews with an optometrist who you get to know and trust

 EyeSense is bespoke personal eye care including: